Pauli-Group/wallet_cli/README.md

 To Change The RPC Endpoint (potentially to your own full node):

     edit the `rpc` field of the relevent blockchain in supportedBlockchains.json and rebuild with `npx tsc`

+    Also make sure to change the 'network_provider_url' in your wallet file to the same endpoint